LucasHejmo/sp500_covid/Covid_Volatility_Analysis/README.md

 ### Repository Structure

-snp_ruprekha has the following folders and files
+Covid_Volatility_Analysis has the following folders and files

 * Resources Folder: Contains four CSV files with historical data for each sector, including open, high, low, close, and volume.